As seen in Data Science Central:

 Binah’s technology can increase business efficiency by better eliminating the outliers that may skew data, such as removing the unusual loan defaults so they can create better rules for offering loans to a greater majority of people.

 The benefits of these machine learning and AI-based algorithmic models are clear.
 The school will be built in the area that will benefit the most children who will become school aged over the next 15 years.
-Loan policies will be changed to increase the possibilities of more people benefitting from home ownership and banks being repaid.
+Loan policies will be changed to increase the possibilities of more people benefiting from home ownership and banks being repaid.

 However, we’re putting all our trust in the numbers.
 All these decisions are based on probabilities – and life isn’t as certain as that.